Navigating the UI

 - Click Download to get a PDF

-- Use the sidebar to switch between major sections
+- Sidebar switches between major sections

-- Browser back/forward buttons work for navigation history
+- Browser back/forward works for navigation history

 Responsive Design